brycekellogg/tinycli/README.md

 # Tinycli

-Tinycli is a small C library for providing a simple command line interface for resource constrained embedded systems.
-The library is designed to be small, lightweight, and extremely portable while still containing a useful feature set for interacting with microcontrollers via a terminal interface.
+Tinycli is a C library for providing a simple command line interface for resource constrained embedded systems.
+The library is designed to be small, lightweight, and extremely portable while still containing a useful feature set.
+It can be used for interacting with microcontrollers via a serial interface or for embedding in a larger program to provide a simple terminal.

 ## Usage

-Commands in Tinycli are statically declared at compile time via the tinycli-funs.h header file.
-Each command consists of a command string, a function name, and a list of function parameter types.
-After commands are declared at compile time, text can be passed to the tinycli library to be compared against the registered command strings.
-In the case of a match, string arguments will be converted to the appropriate types and the registered function will be called.
+Tinycli provides a simple terminal interface by exposing a set of user defined "commands".
+These commands provide a mapping from text strings to C functions such that the corresponding function is called when a command string is entered.
+Additionally, features such as argument type conversion, character echo, command editing, and history are handled by the Tinycli library.

+Specifics on performing each of these steps are given below and working code examples can be found in the [examples direcory](/examples/)

 ### Registering a command